Gradient estimates for SDEs Driven by Multiplicative L\'evy Noise: Abstract

 \section{Abstract}

-Gradient estimates are derived for the semigroup associated to a class of stochastic differential equations driven by multiplicative L\'evy noise, where the noise is realized as a subordination of the Brownian motion.
+Gradient estimates are derived, for the first time, for the semigroup associated to a class of stochastic differential equations driven by multiplicative L\'evy noise.
 In particular, the estimates are sharp for $\aa$-stable type noises.
-To derive these estimates, a new derivative formula is established for the semigroup by using the Malliavin calculus and a finite-jump approximation argument.
+To derive these estimates, a new derivative formula of Bismut-Elworthy-Li's type is established for the semigroup by using the Malliavin calculus and a finite-jump approximation argument.